-On Friday, the New York Times tweeted a recipe that was originally published in 2012, which pairs the beloved peanut butter with the equally beloved (for different reasons) pickle, and declared it to be good.
+Back in April 2018, the New York Times tweeted a recipe that was originally published in 2012, which pairs the beloved peanut butter with the equally beloved (for different reasons) pickle, and declared it to be good.

 "The vinegary snap of the pickles tempers the unctuousness of the peanut butter, and it's an unusual pantry sandwich for when luncheon meats leave you cold," wrote Dwight Garner in the Times.

 And they just shared it ... again, asking their followers if he's "on to something," to which one commenter, validly, asked, "Is he pregnant?"

 Last year, after the post picked up some steam, many on Twitter emphatically declared that the Times was nuts:

 Others, however, insisted the combo is no big dill:

 But let's face it, there are currently dozens of recipes for the combination of peanut butter and pickles on the web (even Food Network star Michael Symon is a fan!), and food-shaming this one won't make it go away.
 Some relationships just make you want to scratch your head.

 After all, the stomach wants what the stomach wants.